mattBurton64/sorting/csc4510/assignment3/README.md

 Write a generic sorting method that works on all data types as well as a custom list of colors

 ## Directories
-Script - contains the four shell automation scripts used for compiling and executing the sort program Source - contains the cpp generic sort program and its executable TestFiles - contains the set of test files of various types that are passed into the program as input
+Script - contains the shell automation scripts used for compiling and executing the sort program Source - contains the generic C++ sort program and its executable TestFiles - contains the set of test files separated into folders which define their data type that are passed into the program as input

 ## Usage
 For commands to work as expected, make sure you are in the assignment3/ directory.